 The principal office of the Company is located at Unit 1223 City and Land Mega Plaza, ADB Ave.
 Corner Garnet Road, Ortigas Center, Pasig City.
-The Company currently leases the 30 square meter office space from Anchor Collection Service, Inc. for a monthly rental of P12,000.00.
-The lease is for a term of one (1) years, or until September 15, 2013, renewable under such terms and conditions agreed upon by both parties.
+The Company currently leases the 30 square meter office space from Anchor Collection Service, Inc. for a monthly rental of P13,000.00.
+The lease is for a term of 6 months, or until December 31, 2014, renewable under such terms and conditions agreed upon by both parties.
+In 2015, the Company transferred its office at 41st floor Joy Nostalg Center, ADB Avenue, Ortigas Center, Pasig City.